simonwalton/spermglyphs/README.md

 ## License

 Our code is licensed under GPL v3.
+Please see LICENCE for details.
 Some aspects have a separate licence.
 In particular, the images used for the animal presets are creative commons licenced, and we include their attributions on the web application interface and in the image directory itself inside a text file.